 Kwitonda Gorilla family first lived in Virunga national park in Congo, the group was formed in 1995 in the Virunga national park in democratic republic of Congo but migrated to volcanoes national park in Rwanda in 2003 where it has got a permanent settlement now.
 The group is named after the dominant silverback Kwitonda.
 The group roams between mount Sabyingo and Mount Gahinga.
 Kwitonda died in 2012 due to old age and left Akarevuro and Kigoma both silverbacks fighting for leadership of the family.
 Finally, Akarevuro won the fight and gained the full leadership of the family.
 The group has 35 members with 4 silverbacks, 11 adult females,4 black backs,3 subadultmales2 juveniles, and 11 infants.
 Kwitonda family is the largest group of all the gorilla families in volcanoes national park with even the highest number of infants.

-Sabyinyo gorilla family also lives in volcanoes national park, it is named after the volcano mount Sabyinyo (old man’s teeth) where the group was first spotted. the group is led by a dominant silverback Gihishamwotsi.
-During its habituation process, the group was called Amavubi(wasps)due to the aggressive character which gave the field team hard times.
+The Sabyinyo gorilla family resides in Volcanoes National Park and is named after the volcano Mount Sabyinyo, often referred to as “Old Man’s Teeth,” where the group was initially sighted.
+The family is under the leadership of the dominant silverback Gihishamwotsi.
+In the early stages of their habituation process, the group was temporarily referred to as “Amavubi” (wasps) due to their aggressive behavior, which posed challenges for the field team.
 The group currently has 18 individuals including 3 silverbacks, 6 adult females, 4 juveniles, 1 sub adults, and 4 infants.
 This group is one of the easiest families to track as it normally roams on the slopes of Mount Sabyinyo.

 Umubano is a Kinyarwanda word meaning “leave together”, this group was once part of the Amahoro gorilla family but because of the dynamics in the gorilla families Silverback Charles didn’t agree with Ubumwe the dominant silverback he broke up with him and left with some females from the Amahoro family.
 This family has 11 individuals. it is also one of the easiest groups to track and one of the peaceful gorilla family in volcanoes national park.